Self-funded leave of absence (LOA)

 Compulsory deductions are handled by Great West Life.

 The employee's portion of CPP premiums will be deducted from payments received for the duration of the leave period.
 The CPP premium is set up by Pay Services upon receipt of the employee's benefit payment authorization and direction form.

-The request to return earlier than their original leave period must be forwarded in writing to their respective manager.
-Note: Except in special circumstances such as financial hardship (which is established to the satisfaction of The City, the employee will not be permitted to return from leave before a period of six (6) consecutive months has passed).
+The request to return earlier than their original leave period must be forwarded in writing to their respective Manager.
+Note: Except in special circumstances (which is established to the satisfaction of The City) the employee will not be permitted to return from leave before a period of six (6) consecutive months has passed.

-During the leave period, all payments from Great West Life will be treated as regular employment income and will be subject to all statutory required employee deductions, including income tax and Canada Pension.
+During the leave period, all payments from Great West Life will be treated as regular employment income and will be subject to all statutory required employee deductions, including income tax and CPP.

 No pension contributions will be made during the employee's leave, however, he or she may buy back the leave of absence period after their return to work.
 Benefit contributions are to be prepaid prior to the commencement of the leave.
-For further information on other benefits, the employee should contact the HR Service Centre at 403-268-5800 prior to their leave.
+For further information on other benefits, the employee should contact the HR Support Services at 403-268-5800 prior to their leave.

-If an employee has taken a self-funded leave of absence, does he or she need to work a certain timeframe with The City of Calgary afterwards?
+If an employee has taken a self-funded LOA, does he or she need to work a certain timeframe with The City of Calgary afterwards?